The Pricing Gap

 - She reduces the tax bill for wineries.

-- Her clients receive peace of mind that everything’s accurate.
+- Her clients receive peace of mind that their financials are accurate.

 - A very small percentage of her clients get audited.
 She stands behind her work and represents her clients at audits.